MaestroGraph/SUBMASSIVE/README.md

-## Please refer to the details at www.submassive.cc
+## Please refer to www.submassive.cc for more details.

 # Demo: